Conor-Developer/pizza_delivery_frontend/README.md

 # Pizza

-Note: You can find the backend codebase for this project [here](https://github.com/Conor-Developer/pizza_delivery_backend)
+Note: You can find the backend codebase (and set up instructions) for this project [here](https://github.com/Conor-Developer/pizza_delivery_backend)

 ## Reflection

 In this project, I further expanded my skills with React.
 I was able to build a shopping basket function that allows the user to add items to their cart, view costs and amend quantitis.

+Furthermore, I was able to use my new Java skills to create a backend server with CRUD capability using the Spring boot framework.

 ## Goal of the project